zmalik/git-pif/README.md

 ## Configuration

-`git pif` needs an environment variable. `GITHUB_TOKEN` The github personal API token is used to fork the repository.
+`git pif` needs an environment variable. `GITHUB_TOKEN` The github personal API token is used to get the current user information and fork the repository.

 There are two ways to setting it: